How to Verify Spotify Without Your Mobile Number

 Temporary numbers work for trials; rental numbers are better for long-term account access.

-OTP failures are common try a different country number or provider if the first attempt fails.
+OTP failures are common; try a different country number or provider if the first attempt fails.

 #FAQ